skip to content

 About

-I usually tend to speak a lot, especially when I talk about things I'm excited about.
-Nevertheless, when writing, I try to be as concise as possible.
 Growing up, I've found myself appreciating more and more when text tries to nudge me to think rather than screaming about it.
 This page, hopefully, has the most words in this blog.

 I was typically one of the "math kids" in any class growing up.
 I remember joking with my mom about taking a break when studying for school; I was saying: